brianshumate/vaultron/README.md

 What this does line by line:

-- Enable zero custom Consul instances
+- Enable zero custom Consul instances.
-  - custom Consul binary feature not yet available yet
+  - custom Consul binary feature not yet available yet.
-- Enable 3 custom binary based Vault instances which use the binary you place into the `custom` folder
+- Enable 3 custom binary based Vault instances which use the binary you place into the `custom` folder.
-- Enable the statsd/Graphite/Grafana telemetry container
+- Enable Yellow Lion, the statsd/Graphite/Grafana telemetry container.
-- Set Vault log level to _trace_
+- Set Vault log level to _trace_.
-- Set Vault log formate to _json_
+- Set Vault log formate to _json_.
-- Set Consul log level to _err_
+- Set Consul log level to _err_ (Error).

 ## What's in the Box?